vinay-airmeet/Director/docs/README.md

-# 📚 Spielberg Documentation
+# 📚 Director Documentation

-This directory contains the documentation for the Spielberg project.
+This directory contains the documentation for the Director project.
 We use MkDocs to build and serve our documentation.

 ## 🚀 Getting Started